KennethTrecy/origenne_template/README.md

 -->

 ## Usage
-You can modify this repository's files' content or names as much as you want.

 ### Initialization
-This template should be initialized to adhere in [Conventional Commits specification] for organize commits and automated generation of change log.
+If you want to contribute, the repository should be initialized to adhere in [Conventional Commits specification] for organize commits and automated generation of change log.

 #### Prerequisites
 - [Node.js and NPM]